Table of Contents

 This metric shows the number of times your company page is clicked on via your campaign.
 This is shown even if they are visiting for a second time during the campaign’s span.
 Unique visitors, however, will only count a user/view once, regardless of how many times they visit your page.

-3 – Brand Awareness Metrics
+3 – Brand Awareness and Reach Metrics

 New followers